 Specifically when it comes to “no world” what were the instruments used for that album in terms of guitars, bass, amps and pedals?

 Daniel: Most of the guitars were done with a Fender Strat through a late 60’s Princeton reverb amp.
-Bass was pretty much all done direct through a Neve, mostly a ’66 P bass or a Jazz bass.
+Bass was pretty much all done direct through a Neve, mostly a ’66 B bass or a Jazz Bass.
 Many pedals were used, mostly made by Boss, or outboard effects (delays, modulations, etc.)

 Did you record “no world” through a digital board or an analog one?
 Was it important to be deliberate in that choice?